top of page

 • Clean, modern grain

-• Cost-effective compared to some other hardwoods such as Maple and Oak.
+• Cost-effective compared to other hardwoods like Maple and Oak.

 A 2-inch side height provided the right balance of strength, appearance, and practicality.